 $ tar -xzf cas-client-java-2.1.1.tar.gz $ cd cas-client-java-2.1.1 $ ant jar

-(if to be included into a .war file) or directly to /opt/tomcat/webapps/shibboleth-idp/WEB-INF/lib
+casclient.jar to /opt/shibboleth-idp-install/webApplication/WEB-INF/lib/ (if to be included into a .war file) or directly to /opt/tomcat/webapps/shibboleth-idp/WEB-INF/lib./opt/shibboleth-idp-install/ and/or restart Tomcat.)

 <web-app> <!-- ... --> <filter> <filter-name>CASFilter</filter-name> <filter-class>edu.yale.its.tp.cas.client.filter.CASFilter</filter-class> <init-param> <param-name>edu.yale.its.tp.cas.client.filter.loginUrl</param-name> <param-value>https://www.example.ch/cas/login</param-value> </init-param> <init-param> <param-name>edu.yale.its.tp.cas.client.filter.validateUrl</param-name> <param-value>https://www.example.ch/cas/proxyValidate</param-value> </init-param> <init-param> <param-name>edu.yale.its.tp.cas.client.filter.serverName</param-name> <param-value>www.example.ch</param-value> </init-param> <!-- expose REMOTE_USER (from CAS Client version 2.1.0) --> <init-param> <param-name>edu.yale.its.tp.cas.client.filter.wrapRequest</param-name> <param-value>true</param-value> </init-param> </filter> <filter-mapping> <filter-name>CASFilter</filter-name> <url-pattern>/SSO/*</url-pattern> </filter-mapping> <!-- servlet configuration --> <!-- ... --> </web-app>